Serre Chevalier Ski Resort France

 Serre Chevalier Accommodation

-With effectively 4 main base areas spread along 15km, the Serre Chevalier Vallee has a huge choice of accommodation options awaiting the powder hound.
+With effectively four main base areas spread along 15km, the Serre Chevalier Vallee has a huge choice of accommodation options awaiting the powder hound.
 The resort is let down though by some dated, relatively ugly, high-rise apartment blocks fronting the ski resort in some locations, but there are also some real gems.

 Search & book all Serre Chevalier Vallee Ski Accommodation.